Jonasitoelprogramador/Milestone3/README.md

 1. As a first time user, I want to have a positive emotional response when visiting the site (be impressed with the quality of the website) so that I am encourgaed to return.
 2. As a first time user, I want to be able to easily understand the aim and idea behind the site.
-3. As a first time user, I want to be able to use the search function in order to quickly find high-rated places and to see where these places are on a map.
+3. As a first time user, I want to be able to navigate through the site and use the 'more details' button to find out more information about a given recipe.
+4. As a first time user, I would like to be able to use the register page to create myself an account.

 ### Returning-users
+1. As a Returning visitor, I would like to be able to login using my username and password and then to be able to make use of the full CRUD functionality as well as the 'like recipe' function.
-1. As a first time user, I want to be able to repeatedly use the search function with running into any bugs and without any negative effect on UX.
+2. As a Returning visitor, I would like to be able to use the serach functionality in order to find a given recipe/recipes.
-2. As a Returning Visitor, I want to be able to contact the site owner and be able to find and use their social meadia links.
+3. As a Returning Visitor, I want to be able to contact the site owner and be able to find and use their social meadia links.
-3. As a Returning Visitor, I want to be able to access the website on various different screen sizes and for it to evoke a positive response.
+4. As a Returning Visitor, I want to be able to access the website on various different screen sizes and for it to evoke a positive response.

 ## Features
-The site is formed of one page and has a header, footer and main body.
+The site is formed of seven page each of which have a header, footer and main body.

+### Header

+This exists across all pages and contains the below.

-### Responsive nabar
+#### Responsive nabar

+This allows users to quickly and intuitively naviaget between pages of the site.
+On larger screen sizes the links are organised across the width of the navbar but on smaller screen sizes this is replaced by a 'burger' toggle which displays links vertically.

-This is contained in the header section and has a "hamburger" toggle that allows the user to access a "Home" link and an "About" link.
+a "hamburger" toggle that allows the user to access a "Home" link and an "About" link.
 The former refreshes the markers on the map and resets the "The Top 5" column (more on this below).
 The "About" link opens up a Bootstrap modal which contains text relating to the purpose and idea behind the site.

 ### Title and subtitle
 There is a clear title displaying the name of the site for the user to see as well as a smaller subtitle which gives more